auth0/rules/rules/simple-whitelist-on-a-connection.md

+---
+gallery: true
+categories:
+- access control
+---
-## Simple User Whitelist for Users of a Specific Connection
+## Whitelist on Specific Connection

 This rule will only allow access to certain users coming from a specific connection (e.g. fitbit).